IshayBalash/.net-course-final-project/README.md

 ***
 ## Client side
-* The clinet side is a Single-Page Application wirrten in Angular 5 TyprScriptlanguage .
+* The clinet side is a Single-Page Application wirrten in Angular 5 using TyprScript language .
 * The app allows the user to view and modify data in the DB according to his level of authorization.
 * All the http request functions are located in five services.
 Each component activates a relavent function.